-This is not Grandma’s recipe for chicken in sauce, and you’d be thankful for that – hers is not something easy on the stomach, particularly in the summer.
-Rather, it’s an adaptation of a recipe found in the always brilliant A Book of Mediterranean Food by Elizabeth David – Pollo in Padella con Peperoni (skillet chicken with peppers).
 In her recipe David uses a whole chicken cut into pieces, while I tend to use just thighs, drumsticks, and sometimes wings.
 The dark meat of these cuts adds an extra dimension to the dish.
-It also helps balancing the sweetness of the sauce, to which a splash of white Vermouth is added (consider this last passage a totally random experiment I’ve made on the second or third time into making this recipe, yet a pretty darn successful one, if I can say so myself.
-I never looked back since.
-Consider this my secret ingredient).
-In addition to the thyme and basil that the original recipe calls for, I include a few tarragon leaves (my current favourite herb): used sparingly, they really give freshness to the dish without covering the other flavours.
+It also helps balancing the sweetness of the sauce, to which a splash of white Vermouth is added (my call).
+In addition to the thyme and basil that the original recipe calls for, I included a few tarragon leaves: used sparingly, they really give freshness to the dish without covering the other flavours.

 Chicken with Peppers

 Pour enough olive oil into a large braising pan so that it covers the bottom by a couple of millimeters.
 Place it over medium heat, and when the oil is hot, add the onion and garlic.
 Fry gently until fragrant and translucent, then add the chicken and brown it for five-six minutes.
 Add the thyme, then pour in the vermouth to deglaze the chicken.
 Allow the liqueur to evaporate for a minute, then lower the heat to medium-low, cover the pan, and cook the chicken for about 45 minutes, checking every now and then and stirring it a bit so that it doesn’t stick to the bottom and burn.